kevin19984/jsma-vgg-resnet-shape/README.md

-# jsma-vgg-resnet-shape
+# various tests on JSMA
+1. test jsma on various model architectures
-measure transferability of jsma attack without knowledge of target model (vgg, resnet model shape)
+2. measure transferability of jsma attack without knowledge of target model